pgRouting/workshop/2.1.0-dev/en/_sources/chapters/prepareData.txt

+.. _get_data:

 Get the Workshop Data
 -------------------------------------------------------------------------------

 The pgRouting workshop will make use of OpenStreetMap data, which is already available on `OSGeo Live <http://live.osgeo.org>`_.
-If you don't use the `OSGeo Live <http://live.osgeo.org>`_ or want to download the latest data or the data of your choice, you can make use of OpenStreetMap's API from your terminal window:
+This workshop will use the Bonn city data.

+.. rubric:: Make a directory for pgRouting data manipulation

 .. code-block:: bash

-    # make a directory for pgRouting data manipulation
     mkdir ~/Desktop/pgRouting-workshop-data
     cd ~/Desktop/pgRouting-workshop-data

-This workshop will use the following Bonn city data:

 .. rubric:: When using OSGeo Live